nltp-ashes/Nanosuit/README.md

 - Shooting while in cloak mode completely depletes the suit's energy
 - The player is cloaked from NPC's vision while cloak mode is active
 - When getting too close to an NPC while in cloak mode, they will start to notice you

+HUD :
+- Added a custom HUD when wearing the suit.
+HUD dynamically switches from vanilla HUD to the Nanosuit's and back
+- HUD is divided in 3 parts : the menu, the left side shows a minimap, the right side shows the suit's status
+- The menu (opened by pressing V) allows you to switch from one mode to another
+- The minimap shows all human objects around the player
+- The status hub shows the suit's current mode, energy level, health, ammo count, ammo reserve and fire mode

+Miscellaneous :
+- The Nanosuit voice-lines are available in English, French and Russian, depending on the game language
+- When dying, the suit vaporizes the player, leaving no body behind

 ---